Snorkeling in Tulum, Mexico: Coral Reefs, Caves & Guided Tours

 Facilities: Tulum beach has restrooms, snorkel rental spots, and numerous restaurants

 Look out for: Be aware of boats and don’t snorkel past the reef

-While the shores of the hotel zone are are famous for their laid back vibe with plenty of eco resorts offering everything from relaxing yoga retreats to cool glamping experiences in Tulum, not many people know that a few feet from the beach lies a beautiful snorkeling spot.
+While the shores of the hotel zone are are famous for their laid back vibe with plenty of fun beach clubs and relaxing eco resorts offering everything from yoga retreats to cool glamping experiences in Tulum, not many people know that a few feet from the beach lies a beautiful snorkeling spot.
 The area isn’t frequented by many of the large tour companies, so it’s easy to miss this hidden gem.